KillWolfVlad/expressions.kt/README.md

   <br>
 </p>

-Embedded Expression Language for Kotlin.
+Embedded Extendable Expression Language for Kotlin.

+> Inspired by Excel, Clojure, JavaScript and Kotlin

 ## Features

 - Built-in primitives support: number, string and boolean with your own implementation under the hood (e.g. use double or BigDecimal for numbers)
-- Extend expressions with your own binary, left and right operators, classes and functions
+- Extend expressions with your own binary, left and right unary operators, types and functions
 - With memory you can add support of variables and user functions
+- Parse expression and work with tokens
+- Powerful interop with Kotlin and fully coroutines (suspend) support

 ## Install